 (b) any actual or threatened proceedings or investigation (and any attendant publicity) of any kind in any jurisdiction which involve any Customer or Serviced Entity and any progress thereof, and it shall promptly provide such information as Fairway may, in its discretion, require in respect thereof; and

 6.2.12 where the Services include the provision of Fairway Appointees, the Customer shall not, without the prior written consent of Fairway, take any action, enter into any agreement or contract, give any undertaking, make any representation or otherwise incur any liability on behalf of the Serviced Entity; and

 6.2.13 the Customer shall notify Fairway in writing at least 30 days before: (a) alienating, assigning, selling, pledging or otherwise disposing of or encumbering any part of a Serviced Entity or the Customer's interest in a Serviced Entity; or (b) consenting to, suffering or permitting any of those things to occur; and

-6.2.14 the Customer shall not (without Fairway's written consent) use the logo, name, address, electronic mail, website address, telephone or facsimile numbers of any member of the Fairway Group or allow the same to appear on any or in any communication or document (including any website, notepaper, documentation, advertising material or offering) belonging to or connected with the Serviced Entity; and
+6.2.14 the Customer shall not, without the prior written consent of Fairway, use the logo, name, address, electronic mail, website address, telephone or facsimile numbers of any member of the Fairway Group or allow the same to appear on any or in any communication or document (including any website, notepaper, documentation, advertising material or offering) belonging to or connected with the Serviced Entity; and

 6.2.15 any actions taken or not taken by the Customer or any third party (whether empowered as an attorney, director, partner or otherwise) shall be proper and lawful and shall not prejudice any member of the Fairway Group; and